SimonPadbury/baselayer-3/_src/colors.md

 ### Darker and inverted shade utilities

-Each OKLCH lightness variant has a darker shade for the theme.
+Each color shade variant has a darker shade for the dark theme.
 For example, in dark mode `bg-100` is slightly darker than in light mode.
 This makes the shades easier on the eye in dark mode.

 There are, however, circumstances in your design where you don’t want colors to be merely darkened but also inverted (light shades become dark shades, and dark shades become light shades).

 This shade inverting has been built into the dark theme for (classless) `<body>` background, text, links, form inputs, table borders, and horizontal rules.

-As from v.1.1, Baselayer 3 has an optinal inverted version of of its shade utilities (for text, border, and background), as well as having them shoghtly darkened.
+Baselayer 3 has an optinal inverted version of of its shade utilities (for text, border, and background), as well as having them shoghtly darkened.
 To make this happen, all you need to do is add another modifier class to those elements you wish to shade invert for dark mode.

 Example using `bg-blue`: